replicatedhq/replicated-docs/docs/enterprise/installing-embedded-cluster.md

 Additionally, if you are installing in high availability mode:

-  - (Optional) If your vendor has enabled the internal load balancer, you can preconfigure it by passing `| sudo bash -s ha ekco-enable-internal-load-balancer`.
+  - (Optional) If you are going to use the internal load balancer, you can preconfigure it by passing `| sudo bash -s ha ekco-enable-internal-load-balancer`.

   - For an external load balancer, ensure that your load balancer is:
     - A TCP forwarding external load balancer.